har-at-usf/har-at-usf.github.io/_posts/2021-05-14-fb-campaign-walkthrough.md

+---
+layout: post
-# "She's just not into you... or real": Analyzing a Facebook-based cyber campaign
+title: "She's just not into you... or real": Analyzing a Facebook-based cyber campaign
+date: 2021-05-14 19:08:00 -0400
+categories: utm social engineering media facebook
+---

 The phenomenon of "men who interact with fake, sexualized content" on the internet very prevalent.
 [The techniques used in spam are often used